 The court will contact you at the address and/or phone number you put in the Answer.
 If your contact information isn’t correct or the clerk can’t read it, then you won’t get the court’s notices about when to come to court.
 If you don’t show up at court for your hearing or trial, you’ll likely be evicted.

-The forms that you can download from this article have instructions on filling out the rest of the forms.
+The forms on this website have instructions on filling out the rest of the forms.
 You can find a link to the forms at the end of this article.

 Step Three: File the forms with the Clerk of Court and send a copy to your landlord.